HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.1.4

+* Fix to Workset item counts getting over-reported.
+Lots of sketch planes being created on these worksets for no reason.

 ###### Release 2018.0.1.3

 * Added Groups Manager to Mission Control.